Some general information

 At the very least you must have:

-- An undamaged helmet which meets the required AS standards, or the equivalent.
+- An undamaged helmet which meets the required AS standards, or the equivalent standard.

-- Leather gauntlets that provide protection for knuckles and wrists and overlap your suit
+- Leather gauntlets that provide protection for knuckles and wrists and overlaps your suit

 - motorcycle boots completely covering your ankles finishing about halfway up the calf

 - a 1-piece leather suit; or 2 piece on the proviso the pieces fully zip together.

 Do you have “Race your Mates” sessions in your ride days?

 Sometimes we will run these as a group but in place of a regular ride day group.
 If you have an interest in this special form of Entry/Low level competition please send your details to email@example.com and we will put your name on the “Race your Mates” mailing list to advise when and where we will be running them.